 Thin Coat Coloured Renders to Replace Pebbledash:

-Thin coat is a great option to go for when removing your pebbledash and replacing it with coloured render.
+Thin coat render is a great option to go for when removing your pebbledash and replacing it with a coloured render.
 Because they are thin-coat, they offer a level of flexibility that ensures that your coloured render finish stays crack-proof for years to come.
 Thin coat coloured renders are also highly breathable, so they will help to prevent problems with damp and mould on your walls.

 They also come in different grain sizes, which determines the textural finish that the coloured render will offer you – the bigger the grain size the more textured the finish that you’ll achieve.
 If you have simply removed your pebbledash, then you may want to go for a larger grain size because this makes any imperfections in the basecoat less noticeable.
 Read our blog ‘coloured render cost per m2’ for an idea of pricing!

 There are three options that you can choose for thin coat coloured renders:

 - Silicone render/Silicone Silicate render: Silicone Coloured Render is a premium, modern technology coloured render – which is available in hundreds of different colours.
 Silicone is a very popular choice because it offers hydrophobic properties, which means that it repels water, dirt and organic growth – so it requires about the same maintenance as pebbledash (very little).
 Silicone render is also super easy to apply because it comes ready to use, so you just apply it straight out the box.
 (Read more about Silicone Render here).